jorendorff/a-history-of-the-world-notes/020-Statue-of-Ramesses-II.md

 ago?

 (research) Ramesses II was "lucky" that the Nile flooded regularly during his reign.
 Why?
-What ultimately happened to the pharaohs...? (???ISTR that eventually there was a long bad stretch that completely discredited the pharaohs)
+A thousand years earlier, from 2200 to 2150 BC, a severe drought prevented the normal floods.
+What happened?

 (math) How much did the statue originally weigh?
 How many people would it take to move it?